Minister of State: Ancien Régime France

 In France during the Ancien Régime and Bourbon Restoration, the title "Ministre d'État" had a specific designation.
 The title first appeared under Louis XIII.
-The "ministres d'État", appointed by lettres patentes, attended meetings of the Conseil du Roi (which would later become the Conseil d'État).
+The "ministres d'État", appointed by lettres patentes, attended meetings of the Conseil du Roi (King's Council, which would later become the Conseil d'État).
 From 1661 on – at the start of Louis XIV's "personal reign" – the king called whomever he wished to his Council; invitations were only good for one session and needed to be renewed as long as the individual retained the king's confidence.
 However, having attended one session of the Council gave the person the right to be called "ministre d'État" for life, and also gave him the right to an annual life pension of roughly 20,000 livres.
 There were few "ministres d'État" at Council meetings (between three or four during the reign of Louis XIV); they also attended the "Conseil des Dépêches" (the "Council of Messages", concerning notices and administrative reports from the provinces).

 Suppressed during the French Revolution, the title "ministre d'État" reappeared during the Bourbon Restoration as essentially an honorary title given (not systematically) to Ministers after their demission or their departure from office; refusal on behalf of the King to award this title to a demissioned Minister was seen as an affront.